wix-playground/stylable-components/specs/slider/Spec.md

 User can drag handle over slider bar or click on the slider (in desired location) to select the value from the range.

-Changing the value (keyboard) is performed **from current value**.
-E.g., if current value is 5.2, and step is 2, then UP will give us 7.2 (unless max is less than 7.2), and DOWN will give us 3.2.
+Changing the value (keyboard) is performed **from current value** to the next expected value.
+E.g. if min=0, max=10, step=2, value=3.5, then UP arrow key will give us 4 and Down arrow key will give us 2
 Value can not exceed the min/max limits.
 If value is > or < than min/max it is automatically set to corresponding min/max.

 The component follows the external control pattern (value & handle position is defined by the `value` property, and in order for the component to function, it should be bound to a state in the parent component, and the `onChange` handler should be set).